aws-solutions/qnabot-on-aws/README.md

 export TEST_ACCOUNT_PROFILE_NAMES='<AWS profile name>'
 ```

-5. The LLM and Kendra tests will only run if the deployed bot has these features enabled.
+4. The Kendra tests will only run if the deployed bot has these features enabled.
 Follow the steps in the Implementation Guide to enable these features to test them:
- - LLM
-   - Set LLMApi to SAGEMAKER.
-For more information, please [Enabling LLM support](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/enabling-llm-support.html).
-If stack update fails, check your quota for __ml.g5.12xlarge for endpoint__ usage as mentioned in the note of this article.
  - Kendra
    - Create an index and note the Index ID.
 For IAM role, you can create a custom new role for this from the dropdown.
 [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)
    - Update deployed stack's parameters KendraWebPageIndexId, KendraFaqIndexId and AltSearchKendraIndexes with Index ID created in the previous step.

-6. Run the regression tests from within the test folder:
+5. Run the regression tests from within the test folder:

 ```bash
 cd functional